Indicates to compilers that a method call or attribute should be ignored unless a specified conditional compilation symbol is defined.

 You can apply the attribute to methods and classes.
 However, its use on classes is valid only for types that are derived from Attribute. either will be ignored or will produce a compiler warning or error message if you apply it to any other type.

 Applying to a method indicates to compilers that a call to the method should not be compiled into Microsoft intermediate language (MSIL) unless the conditional compilation symbol that is associated with is defined.
-You will get a compilation error in Visual Studio if you apply this attribute to a method that does not return void.
 Applying to an attribute indicates that the attribute should not be emitted to metadata unless the conditional compilation symbol is defined.
 Any arguments passed to the method or attribute are still type-checked by the compiler.

 You can use the following techniques to define conditional compilation symbols: